argshook/how-to-redux/src/components/counter-simple/readme.md

 this contains things related to redux. file could also be named `logic.js` or whatever floats your boat.

-there are **five** parts in this file. for me they are like a starting point for any react component which is to be connected to redux.
-Here they
+there are at least **six** main things to maintain, listed below. (in other examples with helper functions the number is only two: model and actions).

-are:
+for me they are like a starting point for any react component which is to be connected to redux.
+Here they are:

 1. `NAME` is like a unique identifier for your component.
 Its used in action types, selectors (more on them in other examples) as well as a